9 POINTS — that quickly describe how our Internal State directs who we pick as partners

 Yes, it will take effort.
 Yes, it will take time.

 But you’re already working pretty hard right now just ‘managing’ it all with coping strategies, right?
-So if your current strategies alone aren’t getting you the results you want, why not use some of that hard work …in a different direction? 🤔
+So if your current strategies alone aren’t getting you the results you want, why not diversify some of that hard work …by working in an additional direction? 🤔

 I’m in your corner.